space-wizards/docs/src/en/proposals/krunklehorn-informant.md

     - Before SpawnItemsOnUseSystem
     - Returns if package is not Unresolved
     - Raises CheckDnaMatchEvent
-      - Handles the event and returns if cancelled
+      - Handles and returns if cancelled
     - Sets package as Compromised
 - [x] New item: BasePackage
   - sprite: basic looking